 M. Obstruction of the free flow of pedestrian or vehicular traffic on College premises or at College sponsored or supervised functions.

 O. Harmful Conduct.
 Engaging in a course of conduct directed at a member of the college community which would cause a reasonable person in the victim’s position, severe emotional distress or which would place a reasonable person in the victim’s position in fear of bodily injury or death, provided that this provision shall not be interpreted to abridge the right of any member of the college community to freedom of expression.
+Harmful conduct also includes intentional conduct that inflicts, or attempts to inflict, harm upon any person, including, but not limited to, actual or threatened unwanted physical contact, or the knowing or reckless exposure of others to a contagious disease, e.g. COVID-19.
 Students are required to engage in responsible social conduct that reflects credit upon the College community and to model good citizenship in any community.
 Harmful bystander behaviors are also prohibited.

 P. Failure to assure the proper conduct of a guest.
 All students are responsible for their guests, whether that guest is a student or a non-college person, and must ensure that their guests are not violating college policy.

 Q. Theft or other abuse of computer facilities and resources, including but not limited to:

 1. Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose.